Kaysims/Grip-Club/README.md

   > I want to see classes that can get me involved in bouldering.

  * The contact page will allow users to contact Grip club via a form.
 It will have a dropdown list to establish why the user is contacting and a text area so that they can type questions, feedback, and complaints.
 This is both a user and client requirement.
-   >    * To create a site where people can contact Grip Club, ask questions, and give feedback.
+   >    * To create a site where people can contact Grip Club.
    >    * I want to contact the club quickly with questions and feedback.

   * The info section will include address, prices, and opening/closing times.
 This will provide important information for users so they can decide on visiting the club.
 This should achieve the user's goal of getting involved.